Hisashi Iwakuma won’t return to Mariners’ rotation on Saturday as previously hoped

 Iwakuma understood and agreed with the decision to delay his return.
 He thinks he needs another rehab outing.

 “The quality wasn’t there yet,” he said.
-“I need to work on that as well and I’d like to take advantage of another opportunity.”
+“I need to work on that as well, and I’d like to take advantage of another opportunity.”

 The Mariners haven’t determined when or where Iwakuma will make that third rehab start.